THURSDAY, 1 OCTOBER 1942

 SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): In the Owen Stanley Range A-20s bomb and strafe Japanese campsites around Myola and hit several

 trails in the area, while P-400s strafe bridges at Sirorata and Wairopi and a

 village northeast of Wairopi.
-B-17s bomb shipping and airfield at Rabaul.
+B-17s bomb shipping and the airfield at Rabaul.

 SATURDAY, 3 OCTOBER 1942

 AMERICAN THEATER OF OPERATIONS ALASKA (Eleventh Air Force): 6 B-24s, 4 P-38s,

 and 8 P-39s bomb and strafe 7 vessels in and around Kiska Harbor hitting